 - Greet team members; make sure all have checked in.

 - Make sure everyone is ready to ride – air in tires, route maps, full water bottles, helmets, use the rest room before the ride, etc.

 - Celebrate at the Festival at Penngrove Park

 - Congratulate your team on a job well done.

-- Bask in the profuse praise and gratitude of your team, reap the benefits of a reinvigorated workforce or club for months to come!
+- Express gratitude to your team and reap the benefits of a reinvigorated workforce or club for months to come!

-Don’t hesitate to contact our 2014 Backroad Challenge team coordinator.
+Don’t hesitate to contact Bob Whitlock our 2016 Backroad Challenge team coordinator.

 We look forward to having you with us on Saturday, May 22, 2016